Luc ten Klooster

 'Ripping your body open in search of your soul' (Fabio Keiner)

-Butoh is a form of modern Japanese dance theatre.
+Butoh dance is a form of modern Japanese dance theatre.

 The word 'dance' suggests fast and graceful movements, but with Butoh usually the opposite is true.
 Better to define Butoh as 'movement theater': there are many activities, techniques and motivations for dance, performance, or movement.